 Don’t forget to drop by the other stops on the How Selfish! blog tour:

-I am very grateful to the author for providing me with an advanced copy of this book and the publisher for providing two copies to give away.
-This feature contains my honest opinion.
+I am very grateful to the author for providing me with a complimentary copy of this book and the publisher for providing two copies to give away.
+This feature contains my voluntary review and honest opinion.